Key Takeaways

 How long does it take to sell a house in San Antonio?

-The average days on market in San Antonio is 55 days — up from 48 days a year ago.
-Add pre-listing preparation and the closing period, and a traditional sale takes 3-4 months from decision to cash in hand.
+The median days on market in San Antonio was 98 days in March 2026, the longest of the major Texas metros (Redfin, March 2026).
+Add pre-listing preparation and the closing period, and a traditional sale can take four to five months from decision to cash in hand.
 Overpriced homes and properties needing work are sitting significantly longer as buyers choose new construction instead.
-Cash sales through a marketplace can close in 7-14 days.
+A cash sale can close in 7 to 14 days because it skips lender financing.

 How is new construction affecting San Antonio resale values?

 New construction is one of the biggest challenges facing San Antonio resale sellers.
 With over 15,000 new home permits issued recently, builders like D.R.
-Horton, Lennar, and Meritage are competing aggressively with rate buydowns to 4.99%, $15,000-$25,000 in closing cost credits, and free upgrades.
-Resale homes — especially those needing cosmetic updates, roof work, or kitchen renovations — are losing buyers to new builds.
+Horton, Lennar, and Meritage are competing aggressively with rate buydowns to 4.99%, $15,000 to $25,000 in closing cost credits, and free upgrades.
+Resale homes, especially those needing cosmetic updates, roof work, or kitchen renovations, are losing buyers to new builds.
 This is pushing more sellers toward cash buyers who purchase homes that new-build buyers will not consider.

 Why are investors buying so many San Antonio homes?

-San Antonio's $282,000 median price makes it the most affordable major metro in Texas, which means better cash-on-cash returns for investors.
-The military economy provides recession-resistant rental demand — 80,000+ military and civilian JBSA personnel need housing.
-Population growth of 1.6% annually outpaces the national average by 3x.
-Strong rental demand, affordable entry points, and a military demand floor make San Antonio one of the most attractive investor markets in the Sun Belt.
+San Antonio's median sale price of $260,000 (Redfin, March 2026) makes it the most affordable major metro in Texas, sitting 41% below the national median, which supports better cash-on-cash returns for investors.
+The military economy provides recession-resistant rental demand, with 80,000-plus military and civilian JBSA personnel needing housing.
+Strong rental demand, affordable entry points, and a military demand floor make San Antonio one of the more attractive investor markets in the Sun Belt.

 See What San Antonio Investors Will Pay for Your Home

-San Antonio's market is shifting, but investor demand remains strong — driven by affordability, the military economy, and population growth.
-Whether your home is in Stone Oak, the south side, or near Lackland, cash investors are actively buying.
-The question is whether you are getting competitive offers from multiple buyers — or settling for a single lowball.
+San Antonio's market is shifting, but investor demand remains active, driven by affordability, the military economy, and population growth.
+Whether your home is in Stone Oak, the south side, or near Lackland, cash investors are actively reviewing properties.
+The question is whether you are getting reviewed by multiple buyers or settling for a single offer.